geode-sdk/ios-launcher/MODERN-IOS-INSTALL.md

 > For this installation guide, it is **required** to have a computer with Administrator access, as this guide will require installing software on your computer to sideload Geode, and to obtain a pairing file for **JIT**.
 Additionally, **JIT** is a **__requirement__** to run Geode.

 > [!WARNING]
 > Don't use enterprise certificates to install Geode, as you won't be successful.
 This is because enterprise certificates **cannot** enable JIT, and Geode **requires** JIT to work.
+(This also means sideloaders like ESign with enterprise certificates **will not** work.)

 ## Prerequisites
 - PC (Windows, Linux) or Mac OS